 Without a doubt the best beach in San Diego just happens to be at La Jolla Shores.
 Here too is where you can enjoy the best kayaking experience in California.
 Seasoned and well-trained guides provide you with an enjoyable and unforgettable experience as you paddle through the aqua blue waters which have made La Jolla Shores and La Jolla Cove a world famous swimming, surfing and diving experience.
 And now ocean kayaking has been added to this list of #1 San Diego attractions!

 La Jolla Kayak (21) is ideally located at 2199 Avenida de la Playa (858-459-1114).
 They have been giving tours and renting equipment here for 20 years.
 The gear they rent includes kayaks, snorkel gear, surfboards, stand-up paddleboards and boogie boards.
 In fact, they have just about everything you’ll need for a day on the water or at the beach.
-Use their discount coupon, for Big Savings.
+Plus, they offer bikes and an awesome bike tour from the top of Mt.
+Soledad down to the ocean.
+Be sure to use their discount coupon, for Big Savings.

 LA JOLLA’S ATTRACTIONS